 Don't want them to end up like me - studying so hard for a piece of paper that I never ended up using.
 Parents, please don't rush your kids to go university for the sake of going to university.
 If they decide wrong course at University, die lah.

-Might as well go Uneverstudy.
-Liked this post?
+How to Boost Your Resume Or Curriculum Vitae (CV) Liked this post?
 Subscribe now to read more post like this one!
 Tweet